dosbox-staging/dosbox-staging/.github/pull_request_template.md

 - [ ] [checked](https://github.com/dosbox-staging/dosbox-staging/blob/main/scripts/compile_commits.sh) that all my commits can be built.
 - [ ] confirmed that my code does not cause performance regressions (e.g., by running the Quake benchmark).
 - [ ] added unit tests where applicable to prove the correctness of my code and to avoid future regressions.
+- [ ] provided the release notes draft (for significant user-facing changes).
 - [ ] made corresponding changes to the documentation or the website according to the [documentation guidelines](https://github.com/dosbox-staging/dosbox-staging/blob/main/DOCUMENTATION.md).
 - [ ] [locally verified](https://github.com/dosbox-staging/dosbox-staging/blob/main/DOCUMENTATION.md#previewing-documentation-changes-locally) my website or documentation changes.